 The comprehensive exam committee will be disbanded upon successful completion of the exam.
 At that point, a new committee will be created for the dissertation.

 The prospectus is a general overview of the intended exam focus, content, and scope.
 It is intended to provide the committee with enough information to determine the feasibility of the project.
-The prospectus has two components: a one-page overview of the proposed project and a slideshow.
+The prospectus has two components: a one-page overview of the proposed project and a presentation.
 The one-page overview should address, explicitly, at least the following essential aspects:

 A working title